Showing Collections: 81 - 100 of 224

 Abstract Jean Howard Hagstrum taught English Literature at Northwestern University from 1940 until his retirement in 1981.
 His extensive papers document his educational, teaching, administrative, and scholarly career.

-Abstract A scholar specializing in First Amendment issues, Haiman held leadership positions in academic and political organizations including the American Association of University Professors [AAUP], the Speech Association of America [SAA], the Speech Communication Association [SCA] and the American Civil Liberties Union [ACLU].
-Dating from 1927 to 2003, the Franklyn S. Haiman papers comprise biographical and educational materials, correspondence, Northwestern University files, teaching materials,...
+Abstract Specializing in First Amendment issues, Franklyn S. Haiman held leadership positions in academic institutions (including Northwestern University) and political organizations (including the American Association of University Professors [AAUP], the Speech Association of America [SAA], the Speech Communication Association [SCA] and the American Civil Liberties Union [ACLU]).
+Dating from 1927 to 2003, the Franklyn S. Haiman papers comprise biographical and educational materials, correspondence,...

 - Names: Northwestern University (Evanston, Ill.)--Faculty X